 A BOOK detailing the rich history of a Pendle village has hit the shops after its author signed a publishing deal – with the parish council.

-Foulridge Parish Council registered as an independent publisher under the name Noyna Publishing when village historian Fay Oldland could not find any backing for her latest book, called The Story of Foulridge.
+Foulridge Parish Council registered as an independent publisher under the name Noyna Publishing when village historian Fay Oldland could not find any backing for her latest book, called The Story

 Now 2,000 copies of the book have been printed and are available to buy in Pendle.

 All money raised through sales will be invested in local community groups and youth clubs.

 Fay, an administrator for Pendle Heritage Trust, said she was very grateful to the parish council.

 She said: “The support I have received has been overwhelming.